cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 To better illustrate the relationship between properties and key aspects of SSI, we created five groups of principles based on past definitions.

-**Clustering techniques**

-1) Greedy models iteratively select the locally optimal solution, minimizing the distance between clusters.
-The process begins by selecting the column from the [excel file](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Summary.xlsx) (second sheet) with the highest number of occurrences and grouping rows that minimize the distance from that column.
-The Greedy approach has the advantage that is easy to use and simple.
-Despite its simplicity, it does not always guarantee a globally optimal solution because part of the result depend from the starting point.
-If not properly chosed, the local optimal does not coincide with the global optimal.
-Therefor, when multiple categories have the same number of instances, it is essential to minimize the distance between clusters by considering multiple categories.

-2) K-Means aims to minimize intra-cluster distances.
+1) K-Means aims to minimize intra-cluster distances.
 Graphically, it initializes a centroid at a random point on the chart and iteratively adjusts to find the nearest points.
 The number of centroids, K, significantly affects the result.
 We automate the process through the following steps: [Python Program](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/program/Compute_K-Means.py) whose main steps are as follows:

+RIPORTARE I PROGRAMMI

 - The program reads data from a CSV file
 `data = pd.read_csv(file_path)`